neayoughi/CPS-Behavioural-Model-Synthesis/README.md

 For the autopilot, the CTL properties come from the requirement that the aircraft moves toward the target altitude in a staged manner from `Critical` to `Caution` and then to `Nominal`.

+### RQ3: Behaviour Exploration
-RQ2 also studies IDS behaviours in the `Tending Warning` and `Tending Alert` states.
+RQ3 also studies IDS behaviours in the `Tending Warning` and `Tending Alert` states.
 These results show how the IDS behaves under low-, medium-, and high-flow traffic conditions.

 ## Naming Conventions